Working with PDFs

 A signer will receive the following email about a document that needs to be signed:

-After the document has been successfully signed, a signed version of the document is returned to Fluix and appears in My Inbox marked as Signed.
+After the document has been successfully signed, a signed version is returned to Fluix and marked as signed in My Inbox of the user who initially sent the document for signature.

-If the signer declines signing of the document, it is pushed back to My Inbox and marked as Declined.
+If the signer declines signing the document, it is pushed back to the sender’s My Inbox and marked as Declined.

-In case the signer didn’t have a chance to sign and return the document back before the link in the email expired, the document will be returned to the sender’s app, My Inbox section, with the status Expired.
+If the signer didn’t have a chance to sign and return the document before the link in the email expired, the document will be returned to the sender’s app’s My Inbox section, with the status Expired displayed under the three dots under Document Activity.
 In that case, a user can send the document for signature once again.

 Document retraction